atedeg/mdm/docs/_docs/user-stories.md

 ## Production Planning
 1. **As** Raffaella
    **I want to** create a production plan for the day
-   **so that** I can optimize the usage of the cheese making machines during the day
+   **so that** I can optimize the usage of the cheese-making machines during the day

 ## Client Orders
 1. **As** a customer